SOLTECH Named A Top Workplace for the Fifth Consecutive Year! Learn more

 Step 2: Analyze, Forecast and Decide

-Taking the inventory of features that comes out of the Discovery step, a technical team will now have to supplement those requirements with a number of technical assumptions regarding how they will develop the software.
+In this stage of the SOW process, it’s all about taking the inventory of features that come out of the Discovery stage.
+This allows your technical team the ability to supplement those requirements with a number of technical assumptions regarding how they will ultimately develop the software.
 They also face a few architectural choices that need to be made to round out the description of the software.
 The key is not to go too deep.

 In Agile terms, stick to the Epic level and don’t get bogged down at the story level.
 Once that is done, the team should do some estimations and forecasting (including additional design time to properly detail the design work that wasn’t done as part of this short effort).
-This step concludes with review and decisions by a stakeholder as to whether and when the project will proceed forward.
+This statement of work for software development phase concludes with a review and decisions by a stakeholder as to whether and when the project will proceed forward.

 birds-eye-view